rkd006/Carbonate-Chemistry-Model/README.md

 #### *with algal growth kinetics:*

-- monod_simple: calculated the specific growth rate as a function of light intensity based on the Monod model
+- specific_growth: calculated the specific growth rate as a function of light intensity based on different models
+- algae_productiivity: calculate biomass productivity as a function of time based on different models
-- CO2_loss_dynamic_kinetics: figure that plots CO2 requirements and losses over four days and figure that plots CO2 concentration over four days, which includes algal growth kinetics
+- CO2_loss_dynamic_kinetics: figure that plots CO2 requirements and losses over four days and figure that plots CO2 concentration over four days, which includes algal growth kinetics based on Monod

 ## Authors